barriost/GSSdoc/README.md

 and have the same name as the container with .sh instead of .sif

 ** /!\ MAKE SURE YOU ARE CONNECTED TO A COMPUTE NODE BEFORE STARTING A CONTAINER OR A SCRIPT /!\ **

+## Get the files from the container

+If you use the script, you will need to copy the files from their location on the container to your home directory, otherwise you will not be able to change them.

+If you want to edit the files in the container directly, you can add the --writeable-tmpfs option to the apptainer shell command.